 We (including our subsidiaries) have been named as a defendant in lawsuits alleging personal injury as a result of exposure to asbestos that was used in certain components of our products many years ago, including products from divested businesses for which we have agreed to defend and indemnify claims.
 Currently there are lawsuits that name us as defendants, together with hundreds of other companies.
 But in all cases, for those claimants who do show that they worked with our products or products of divested businesses for which we are responsible, we nevertheless believe we have meritorious defenses, in substantial part due to the integrity of the products, the encapsulated nature of any asbestos-containing components, and the lack of any impairing medical condition caused by our products.
 We defend those cases vigorously.
-Historically, we have been dismissed from the vast majority of these claims with no payment to claimants.
+However, in the case of claims involving a small number of our divested businesses, certain of our agreements relating to those divestitures do not provide us the ability to directly control management of those asbestos claims, and our ongoing reimbursement of outside counsel and other expenses relating to defense of such claims represent the vast majority of our annual asbestos net litigation spend.
+Historically, we have been dismissed from the vast majority of asbestos claims with no payment to claimants.

 Additionally, we have maintained insurance coverage that includes indemnity and defense costs, over and above self-insured retentions, for many of these claims.
 We believe these arrangements will provide substantial coverage for future defense and indemnity costs for these asbestos claims for many years into the future.
 The uncertainties of asbestos claim litigation make it difficult to predict accurately the ultimate outcome of asbestos claims.
 That uncertainty is increased by the possibility of adverse rulings or new legislation affecting asbestos claim litigation or the settlement process.
 Subject to these uncertainties and based on our experience defending asbestos claims, we do not believe these lawsuits will have a material effect on our business, financial condition, or results of operations.
-Asbestos liabilities, net of related insurance coverage, were \$20.0 million and \$14.3 million as of September 30, 2023 and 2022, respectively.
+Asbestos liabilities, net of related insurance coverage, were \$17.8 million and \$20.0 million as of September 30, 2024 and 2023, respectively.